-In 2020, approximately 4739 undergraduate and 348 graduate students were enrolled at the State University of New York College at Old Westbury.
-As of September of 2020, due to the COVID-19 pandemic, there were no residential students were on campus.
-The College had 14 residence halls in use.
+In 2021, approximately 4041 undergraduate and 348 graduate students were enrolled at the State University of New York College at Old Westbury.
+Due to the COVID-19 pandemic, there were no residential students on campus during the Spring 2021 semester.
+For the Fall 2021 semester, there were 518 students in residence.
+The College has 14 residence halls, but only had 8 residence halls in use.
 The College's facilities include a Student Union, Campus Center, Natural Science Building, and the Clark Center recreation venue.
-However, in 2020, the Clark Center was used to house via COVID vaccination site.
-In September 2012 a new 147,000 gross square foot LEED Certified energy efficient Academic Building was opened which houses a majority of the academic programs at the College.
-The College employs approximately 174 full-time faculty, 2 part-time faculty, and 193 adjunct faculty members.
-Presently, the College offers a total of 25 master's degree programs, including but not limited to accounting, forensic accounting, taxation, liberal studies, mental health counseling, literacy education, childhood education, and 12 graduate programs in adolescence education.
+However, in 2021, the Clark Center was used to house a COVID vaccination site.
+In September 2012, a new 147,000 gross square foot LEED Certified energy efficient Academic Building was opened which houses a majority of the academic programs at the College.
+The College employs approximately 166 full-time faculty, 3 part-time faculty, and 197 adjunct faculty members.
+Presently, the College offers a total of 24 master's degree programs, including but not limited to accounting, forensic accounting, taxation, liberal studies, mental health counseling, literacy education, childhood education, and 12 graduate programs and 6 advanced certificates in adolescence education.